-Serbia: Electricity market analysis and possible further improvements28.
-June 2016. / News Serbia Energy
+Serbia: Electricity market analysis and possible further improvements, News Serbia Energy

 Based on the experience of establishing the electricity market within the region, as well as in the countries of the European Union, there is no universal model electricity to establish an market, this is concluded by the authors Marko Jankovic, Ana Veselinovic and Marko Zaric from JP Elektromreza Srbije at the 32nd Conference CIGRE.
 Regulated relations between market participants through appropriate laws and regulations, key market data transparency, as well as timely development of information infrastructure in support of market processes, are indicators of an efficient and successful electricity market.

 By changing the legal framework in 2011, the application of market rules in January 2013 and, by implementing the concept of balance responsibility and establishing the balancing market, the Republic of Serbia began integrating its national market with the regional, single European electricity market.
 The adoption of market rules allowed the most numerous group of market participants, customers, the right to freely choose their electricity supplier.
 On the other hand, clearly defined rights and obligations of participants through the concept of balance responsibility influenced the increase in the number of newly licensed companies for the supply of electricity.
 For the first six years, the Energy Agency issued a total of 40 licenses for electricity supply.